Dominic Stricker

 Dominic Stephan Stricker (/de-CH/; born 16 August 2002) is a Swiss professional tennis player.
-He has a career-high ATP singles ranking of world No. 88, achieved on 2 October 2023 and a doubles ranking of No. 161, achieved on 27 June 2022.
+He has a career-high ATP singles ranking of world No. 88 achieved on 2 October 2023 and a best doubles ranking of No. 161 reached on 27 June 2022.

-On the junior tour, he had a best ITF junior combined ranking of No. 8, achieved on 3 February 2020.
+Stricker has won two ATP Tour titles in doubles.
+He represents Switzerland at the Davis Cup.

 Junior career

-Stricker won the 2020 French Open boys' singles title, defeating compatriot Leandro Riedi in the final.
-He also won the 2020 French Open boys' doubles title, partnering Flavio Cobolli.
+He won the 2020 French Open boys' singles title, defeating compatriot Leandro Riedi in the final.
+He also won the boys' doubles category at the same event, with Italian Flavio Cobolli.

+Stricker had good results on the ITF junior circuit, maintaining a 100–43 singles win-loss record and reached an ITF junior combined ranking of world No. 3 on 12 October 2020.

 Professional career

-2021: ATP debut & Top 250 in singles, Maiden ATP title & Top 200 in doubles
+2021: ATP debut & Top 250 in singles, maiden ATP title & Top 200 in doubles

-In March, ranked No. 874 in the world, he received a wildcard entry into the 2021 BSI Challenger Lugano, Switzerland.
+In March, ranked No. 874 in the world, Stricker received a wildcard entry into the 2021 BSI Challenger Lugano, Switzerland.
 He won the tournament, defeating Vitaliy Sachko in straight sets in the final.
 He became the 3rd youngest Swiss player after Roger Federer and Stan Wawrinka to win an ATP Challenger title.
 Following this successful run, he made his top 500 debut in singles.

 In May, Stricker made his ATP debut at the 2021 Geneva Open as a wildcard where he beat former US Open champion and former ATP ranked number 3 Marin Čilić in the first round for his first ATP victory.
 He then defeated Márton Fucsovics to reach his first ATP tour level quarterfinal.
 He reached a career-high of World No. 334 in singles on 24 May 2021.

 In June at the 2021 MercedesCup in Stuttgart he reached again the quarterfinals where he defeated second seed Hubert Hurkacz for his first top-20 win of the season.
 As a result, he moved into the top 300 at No. 289 on 14 June 2021.

 In July, partnering again with Vitaliy Sachko, he won his maiden Challenger doubles title at the 2021 Internazionali di Tennis Città di Perugia defeating Argentines Tomás Martín Etcheverry/Renzo Olivo.
 He reached a career-high of No. 280 in singles and No. 371 in doubles on 12 July 2021.

 He won his maiden ATP doubles title at the 2021 Swiss Open Gstaad, partnering Marc-Andrea Hüsler, defeating Polish pair Szymon Walków and Jan Zieliński.

 In September, partnering also Marc-Andrea Hüsler, he reached the final of the 2021 Challenger Biel/Bienne, Switzerland but withdrew.
 As a result, he reached a new career-high doubles ranking of World No. 196 on 27 September 2021.
 He also reached the semifinals in singles, resulting in a new career-high singles ranking of World No. 269 on 4 October 2021.